 I told her I loved her and wished I could hug her one more time.
 I turned off the light, climbed into bed and closed my eyes to hear and to feel.
 There was no fear.
 Instead, there was peace and there was joy.
 I fell asleep comforted and reassured.

 Holly’s funeral was 12/17 and her birthday was 12/21.
-She would have been 53 years wise that Winter Solstice, but I believe she had been needed for greater things than exist on this plane.
+She would have been 53 years wise that Winter Solstice, and yet I believe she was needed for greater things than exist in this dimension.

 11:11 and More

-It was soon after the Solstice that I began to notice the 11:11 phenomenon because of its frequency and its seeming lack of limitation.
+It was soon after the Solstice that I began noticing the 11:11 phenomenon.
+Its frequency and its seeming lack of limitation stood out big-time.

-In amongst all the turmoil and angst was an underlying sense of waiting; of “something coming, something good”.
-That sense was not unfamiliar to me, as I’d been experiencing it on and off since about 2004, but it was getting stronger and it was giving me hope to cling to.
+In among all the turmoil and angst was an underlying sense of waiting… of “something coming, something good”.
+That sense was not unfamiliar to me, as I’d been experiencing it on and off since about 2004.
+And yet it was getting stronger and it was giving me hope to cling to.